-Senator Sutherland.
-How many members have you in your
+to pass this bill without a moment's further delay.
+Senator SUTHERLAND.
+How many members have you in your organization?

-organization?

-Mr. Sperry.
+Mr. SPERRY.
 Senator, we have not two million.

-Senator Sutherland.
-I did not ask how many you did not have:

-how many have you?
+Senator SUTHERLAND.
+I did not ask how many you did not have; how many have you?
+Mr. SPERRY.
+We have at the headquarters I think in the neighbor-

-Mr. Sperry.
+Mr. SPERRY.
 We have at the headquarters I think in the neighborhood of 700,000 signed applications. but they are not all paying members.
 There is a very small percentage of our members who are paying members.
 We hope later on that they will all be able to pay their dues to carry on the work of the organization.

-Senator Sutherland.
+Senator SUTHERLAND.
 You consider them members of your or-

-ganization whether they pay their dues or not?
+Senator SUTHERLAND.
+You consider them members of your organization whether they pay their dues or not?

-Mr. Sperry.
+Mr. SPERRY.
 We consider them members, yes.
 They have signed our application.
 I have an application here.